Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 ---
 title: "Troubleshooting"
 linkTitle: "Troubleshooting"
-description: Find useful logs, enable debug options, connect to UIs to help you identify any error cause.
 weight: 5
 date: 2021-09-02
 ---
+Find useful logs, enable debug options, and connect to UIs to help identify the cause for errors.

 ## Debug API traffic

 Every time you get an unexpected response from one of the solution APIs, you can check the traffic details to understand the return code or message that was provided.

-### Enable Debug and full data log on the API endpoint listener
+### Enable debug and full data log on the API endpoint listener

 First, enable debug and the full data log on the API endpoint listener to troubleshoot and debug API traffic.